By Janice S. Ellis, Ph.D., Kansas City, MO –

 If not a stroll or a drive, one cannot escape matters of race at play when you consider the workplace (the differences in unemployment), our schooling system (the achievement gap), even in our own houses as we see the evening news.

-But, thankfully, you will find communities which aren’t content accepting or keeping the status quo.
+But, thankfully, you will find communities that are not content accepting or keeping the status quo.

 There are two in different areas of the country which might be worth giving a great shout out!
 One is Tucson, Arizona, which will be holding its 26th annual convention this week, June 6-8.
 The Racial Reconciliation Community Outreach Network, and the subject of the convention is, “The Awakening”.